-That tourist stood outside his car just a little too long.
-That bull was mad and made a beeline straight towards him.
-An animal this massive could easily kill a human with those massive antlers.
-We fully expected the bull to rough up the paint on the side of that minivan.
-The driver was fortunate he was not that angry.
+It's probably safe to say that tourist stood outside of his car just a little too long, as that bull wasted no time making a beeline straight toward him in a fit of rage.
+And, make no mistake, an animal of that size with antlers like that could kill a human without much trouble.
+We fully expected the bull to rough up the paint on the side of that minivan, but the driver was fortunate he didn't catch one of those points.

 Every fall, scenes like this play out in the National Parks of both the U.S. and Canada.
 More than one tourist has had to explain to a car rental agency why there are punctures in the side of a car from a bull getting a little too riled up.
 As a result of too many incidents, most National Parks recommend 25-50 yards of minimal distance between yourself and the animal.
 Just because that big lumbering beast looks friendly and is not running away does not mean it is not a wild animal willing to defend itself if necessary.
 Fortunately, this incident ended with both human and elk unscathed.

 Don't miss a story!
 Sign up for daily stories delivered to your inbox.